-The country is finally coming out of the shadows of its dark and scary history and is attracting travelers by offering them the very best of everything that Africa has on offer.
-Uganda may be small in size, but it packs a punch in terms of its attractions.
-It hosts the source of the longest river in the world and the largest lake of the continent and also presents the Big Five in a new light.
-Gorilla trekking is a sure-thing to do in Uganda, but that’s just the beginning.
-Read on to find out why people fall in love with the Pearl of Africa.
+The country is emerging from the shadows of its troubled past and is now drawing travelers by showcasing the very best of what Africa has to offer.
+While Uganda may be small in size, it is packed with remarkable attractions.
+It is home to the source of the world’s longest river, the largest lake in Africa, and presents the Big Five in a fresh, exciting way.
+While gorilla trekking is a must-do activity, it’s just the beginning of what makes Uganda such a captivating destination.
+Read on to discover why people fall in love with the Pearl of Africa.

 Queen Elizabeth National Park Safari (above image)

-The Queen Elizabeth National Park Safari is home to as many as 7000 cape buffaloes and more than 2500 African elephants.
-Lions can sometimes be seen lazing around fig trees in Ishasha or prowling around the rocks of Kidepo Valley.
-Lucky visitors might also catch a glimpse of the elusive leopard.
-The park is one of the most visited national parks of Africa and it lets you choose from all kinds of tours and adventures.
-Apart from watching elephants and lions, you can also choose from things like boat safaris along the Kazinga Chanel and chimpanzee tracking in the Lost Valley.
+Queen Elizabeth National Park is home to around 7,000 cape buffaloes and more than 2,500 African elephants.
+Visitors may also spot lions lounging under fig trees in the Ishasha region or stalking the rocks of Kidepo Valley.
+If you’re lucky, you might even catch a glimpse of the elusive leopard.
+As one of Africa’s most popular national parks, Queen Elizabeth offers a wide range of tours and adventures.
+In addition to observing elephants and lions, you can enjoy activities like boat safaris along the Kazinga Channel and chimpanzee tracking in the Lost Valley.

 Lake Bunyonyi